About Bird Collisions

 - Even small windows can be dangerous to birds that are accustomed to flying through small gaps between trees and shrubs.

-- One or two decals on a small window may help reduce some collisions, but become less effective as window size increases because birds will simply fly around them.
+- One or two decals on a small window may help reduce collisions, but become less effective as window size increases because birds will simply try fly around them.

 - Tape is a cost effective way to make windows safe for birds and it is a quick way to treat large areas of glass.

-- Research has shown that birds generally avoid flying through vertical spaces 4" or less, and horizontal spaces 2" or less.
+- Research has shown that birds generally avoid flying through vertical lines 4" apart or less, and horizontal lines 2" apart or less.

 This BBC video of an experiment with a captive Goshawk demonstrates perfectly how birds are able to fly through very small spaces, and why it is important to space BirdTape appropriately on windows